rizafahmi/ex_video/README.md

 ```

 See the browser and see it’s all showed up!
 Let’s create a new one.
 Working well so far.

+### Delete Video Page

 What should we do next?
 Let’s do delete.
 Open the video controller and add delete action.

 ```elixir
   def delete(conn, %{“id” => id}) do